Lyzhz/Lyzhz/README.md

 ### :wave: About me

 #### I'm 21 years old
-I'm a student and Full-stack developer Always looking to contribute in some way to the community and learn together.
+I'm a student and Fullstack developer Always looking to contribute in some way to the community and learn together.
 #### Contact Me: luyzhz371@hotmail.com